About the hospital

 Innovation and leading-edge research

 We are proud of our reputation as one of the best performing hospitals in the UK.
 We have a long and established reputation for innovation and leading-edge research.
-Papworth Hospital was originally formed as a tuberculosis hospital in 1918 and our pioneering culture has led us to carry out many landmark procedures such as the UK’s first successful heart transplant in 1979 and the UK’s first beating heart transplant in 2006 and in 2011 the UK’s first Total Artificial Heart patient discharged home in 2011 and most recently Europe's first successful heart transplant using a non-beating heart.
+Papworth Hospital was originally formed as a tuberculosis hospital in 1918 and our pioneering culture has led us to carry out many landmark procedures such as the UK’s first successful heart transplant in 1979 and the UK’s first beating heart transplant in 2006, the UK’s first Total Artificial Heart patient discharged home in 2011 and most recently Europe's first successful heart transplant using a non-beating heart.

 Research & Development »